skimmers/e-commerce_backend/README.md

 Go to this link: <https://github.com/skimmers/e-commerce_backend> and download the files.
 Then open the server.js file and run "npm start" in the integrated command line.

 Please check to see if the assignment goals are met.
+You can find a link to my demo video under the "My Application" section.

 # Goal